-- 21. FISPACT will produce an output file (GRAPH file) in a format suitable for plotting graphs of the radiological quantities against decay time.
-Such graph plotting is carried out by a subsidiary code, not by FISPACT itself. - 22.
-FISPACT can produce a dump of various values (number of atoms, mass, activity, dose rate, ingestion dose, inhalation dose, γ spectrum) in external files (TAB files) in a form suitable for use by other applications. - 23.
-Library data (cross sections, half-lives and uncertainties) may be altered for a particular FISPACT run. - 24.
+- 24. Library data (cross sections, half-lives and uncertainties) may be altered for a particular FISPACT run. - 25.
 The fission channel is a valid reaction; in order to treat the fission products, it is necessary that a library of independent fission yield data (in ENDF/B-6 format) be available.
-Since there may be more fissionable nuclides in the cross section library than there are nuclides with data in the fission yield library, an additional file (ASSCFY) specifying which fission yields should be used for these minor isotopes must be available. - 25.
-It is possible to control which actinides produce fission products; this facility is available for detailed study of pathways etc., but is not required for a full inventory calculation. - 26.
+Since there may be more fissionable nuclides in the cross section library than there are nuclides with data in the fission yield library, an additional file (ASSCFY) specifying which fission yields should be used for these minor isotopes must be available. - 26.
+It is possible to control which actinides produce fission products; this facility is available for detailed study of pathways etc., but is not required for a full inventory calculation. - 27.
 FISPACT is not designed for calculation of inventories of fission reactor fuel.
 Such calculations can be performed, but unless special care is taken with the nuclear data the accuracy of the results will be limited.
-The treatment of actinides by FISPACT is adequate to model trace amounts of actinides in materials. - 27.
+The treatment of actinides by FISPACT is adequate to model trace amounts of actinides in materials. - 28.
 Redefinition of the files connected to streams 12, 17 and 20 is possible during a FISPACT run.
-This facility will aid users who wish to allow the shape of the neutron spectrum to alter during the course of an irradiation. - 28.
+This facility will aid users who wish to allow the shape of the neutron spectrum to alter during the course of an irradiation. - 29.
 FISPACT can include the effect of sequential charged particle reactions, both in the inventories and in the pathway analysis.
+This feature is only available for incident neutrons.
 Three additional libraries of nuclear data are required to include this mechanism.
 The method relies on the calculation of pseudo cross sections that can be used in the same way as the collapsed cross sections.
-Only the 175- and 211-energy group libraries can be used for calculations of this mechanism. - 29.
-Comments can be placed in the input file. - 30.
-The progress of a FISPACT run can be monitored since the code words in the INPUT file are echoed to the current terminal.

-31. Code words can be placed in a loop construct in the INPUT file thus making the specification of complex pulsed irradiations easy.

-32. FISPACT outputs most dates in a four-digit format, and has been verified not to introduce any Y2K issues.
+Only the 175-and 211-energy group libraries can be used for calculations of this mechanism. - 30.
+Comments can be placed in the input file. - 31.
+The progress of a FISPACT run can be monitored since the code words in the INPUT file are echoed to the current terminal. - 32.
+Code words can be placed in a loop construct in the INPUT file thus making the specification of complex pulsed irradiations easy. - 33.
+FISPACT outputs most dates in a four-digit format, and has been verified not to introduce any Y2K issues.

-EAF-2005
+EASY EAF-2007

-The EAF-2003 data library is the result of a considerable effort over the last nineteen years by ECN Petten and the UKAEA.
+The EAF-2007 data library is the result of a considerable effort over the last twenty-one years by NRG Petten and the UKAEA.
 The term EAF originally described only the neutron-induced cross section library, but is now used to cover all the nuclear data libraries required for inventory calculations.
-The libraries contained in EAF-2005 cover:
+The libraries contained in EAF-2007 cover:

-- Cross section data for neutron-induced reactions

-- Uncertainty data for neutron-induced reactions

-- Decay data

-- Fission yield data

-- Biological hazard data

-- Legal transport data

-- Clearance data

-- Charged particle ranges in materials

-- Emitted particle spectral data (from neutron-induced reactions)

-- Charged particle cross section data

-- Gamma absorption data
+- Cross section data for neutron-induced reactions - Cross section data for deuteron-induced reactions - Cross section data for proton-induced reactions - Uncertainty data for neutron-induced reactions - Decay data - Fission yield data for neutron-induced reactions - Fission yield data for deuteron-induced reactions - Fission yield data for proton-induced reactions - Biological hazard data - Legal transport data - Clearance data - Charged particle ranges in materials - Emitted particle spectral data (from neutron-induced reactions) - Charged particle cross section data - Gamma absorption data